 Great Charities for Women and Girls

-Have women’s issues taken center stage?
+Have women's issues taken center stage?
 Yes.
-If any year is the year of the woman, this is it.
-And International Women’s Day will drive home that point.
-But we don’t need a special day to support women’s causes around the world, there are plenty of charitable organizations to choose from.
+Recent years have seen a rejuvenation of interest in women's issues from the March for Women to #MeToo.
+International Women's Day will drive home that point once again.
+But we don't need a special day to support women's causes around the world, and there are plenty of charitable organizations from which to choose for our ongoing support.

-Here are a few to think about supporting, but use this list as a jumping off place as you explore the world of women’s causes.
+Here are a few organizations to think about getting behind, but use this list as a jumping-off place as you explore the world of women's causes.
+Notice that these charities are also highly ranked by outside evaluators, such as CharityNavigator, GiveWell, and various foundations.

 This organization is very old, dating back to 1915.
 It specializes in fighting and treating preventable conditions such as blindness and malnutrition.